ihmeuw/pseudopeople/docs/source/datasets/index.rst

 Tax forms: W-2 & 1099
 ---------------------
 Administrative data reported in annual tax forms, such as W-2s and 1099s, can also be simulated by Pseudopeople.
-1099 forms are used for independent contractors or self-employed individuals, while a W-2 form is used for employees (whose employer withholds payroll taxes from their earnings).
+1099 forms are used for independent contractors or self-employed individuals, while a W-2 form is submitted by an employer for their employee (as the employer withholds payroll taxes from employee earnings).

 pseudopeople can generate a simulated version of the data collected by W-2 and 1099 forms.
 This is a yearly dataset, where the user-specified year is the **tax year** of the data.